Optimization Problems for Machine Learning: A Survey: Introduction

+This paper presents optimization models for regression, classification, clustering, and deep learning (including adversarial attacks), as well as new emerging paradigms such as machine teaching and empirical model learning.
+Additionally, this paper highlights the strengths and the shortcomings of the models from a mathematical optimization perspective and discusses potential novel research directions. \CGrev{This is to foster efforts in mathematical programming for machine learning.
+While important criteria for contributions in operations research are the convergence guarantees, deviation to optimality and speed increments with respect to benchmarks, machine learning applications have a partly different set of goals, such as scalability, reasonable execution time and memory requirement, robustness and numerical stability and, most importantly, generalization \cite{bennett2006interplay}.
+It is therefore common for mathematical programming approaches to sacrifice optimality \revtwoJS{(local or global)} and convergence guarantees to obtain better generalization \revtwoCG{properties}, by adopting strategies such as early stopping~\cite{poggio2017theory}. }

-Following this introductory section, regression models are discussed in Section~\ref{sec:regression} while classification and clustering models are presented in Sections~\ref{sec:classification} and \ref{sec:clustering}, respectively.
-Deep learning models are presented in Section~\ref{sec:deeplearning} while Section~\ref{sec:emerging} discusses new emerging paradigms that include machine teaching and empirical model learning.
-Finally, conclusions are drawn in Section~\ref{sec:conclusion}.
+Following this introductory section, regression models are discussed in Section~\ref{sec:regression} while classification and clustering models are presented in Sections~\ref{sec:classification} and \ref{sec:clustering}, respectively. \revtwoCG{Linear dimension reduction methods are reviewed in Section~\ref{sec:dim-red}.
+Deep learning models are presented in Section~\ref{sec:deeplearning}, while models for adversarial learning are discussed in Section~\ref{sec:adv_learning}.
+New emerging paradigms that include machine teaching and empirical model learning are presented in Section~\ref{sec:emerging}.} Finally, conclusions are drawn in Section~\ref{sec:conclusion}.